Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: The physical Hamiltonian

 \subsection{Mukhanov-Sasaki variables}

-By Mukhanov-Sasaki variables we mean perturbation gauge-invariant variables that in the limit of a flat spacetime satisfy the equation of motion for the harmonic oscillator.
-Presently, we will redefine the physical variables of \eqref{hfin} in such a way as to obtain new variables which satisfy the aforementioned condition.
-Looking at the kinetic terms of the physical Hamiltonian (\ref{hfin}) we notice that all the perturbation variables need to be rescaled in order to obtain agreement with the Hamiltonian of the harmonic oscillator.
+By Mukhanov-Sasaki variables we mean gauge-invariant perturbation variables that in the limit of a flat spacetime satisfy the equation of motion for the harmonic oscillator.
+After a suitable redefinition of the physical variables in \eqref{hfin} we obtain a set of new variables satisfying the aforementioned condition.
+In particular, the kinetic terms of the physical Hamiltonian (\ref{hfin}) need to be rescaled in order to describe the Hamiltonian of a harmonic oscillator.
 However this would not decouple the perturbation variables from their conjugate momenta.
 Therefore, it is useful to perform another linear canonical transformation exclusively on the momenta that removes all the couplings between momenta and positions.

 Let us start by making the rescalings:

 which produces an extra term in the Hamiltonian, $H_{ext}=\frac{Tr P}{6a^3}( \delta \tilde{q}_{5}\delta \tilde{\pi}_{5}+\delta \tilde{q}_{6}\delta \tilde{\pi}_{6}-\delta\tilde{\phi}\delta\tilde{\pi})$.